TL;DR

 GraphQL Testing

 GraphQL uses a single endpoint with queries and mutations.
+Testing is fundamentally different from REST.

 Query Testing